nascentdigital/contentfully/README.md

  | preview       | boolean | NO        | false              |
  | fetch         | any     | NO        | fetch / node-fetch |

- Once configured, pass theclient into a `Contentfully` instance:
+ Once configured, pass the client into a `Contentfully` instance:

 ```javascript
 import {ContentfulClient, Contentfully} from "contentfully";